bcgov/entity/docs/Way of Working/PR-Process.md

 2. Check-in/ ask for update/ mention the PR in our Daily Scrum
 3. Assignees will review within 2 days
 4. PR doesn´t get assigned, if int or unit tests fail

+**PR-Process Assets Team**
+@mention the reviewers on rocket chat and include a link to the PR
+It should be reviewed within an hour
+We've been reviewing in 5-10 minutes

+**PR Process for Team Relationships**
+1) Assign any no. of reviewers
+2) At least two assignees must approve
+3) Communicate in RocketChat in channel "relationships-developers"